electro7/dot_debian/.i3/lemonbar/README.md

     * Fifo file.
     * Bar geometry.
     * Normal and icon font.
-[My fonts] (https://github.com/electro7/dotfiles/tree/master/.fonts)
+    > Two fonts are needed.
+A font for normal text and separator symbols, and
+    > another for icons.
+    > [Here are my fonts used] (https://github.com/electro7/dotfiles/tree/master/.fonts)
     * CPU and NET usage alerts.
     * Colors
     * Specials symbols for separator (powerline).
     * Icons glyps.

-    > Two fonts are needed.
-A font for normal text and separator symbols, and
-    > another for icons.
-    > [Here are my fonts used] (https://github.com/electro7/dotfiles/tree/master/.fonts)

 ### Sections